einbahnstrasse/Goldford-MTEC1003/labs/14/lab-15-personal-site.md

 For the final project, you will take this content you developed and plug it into the website template presented to you in [Lab 14: Advanced Web Design + _GitHub Pages_](/Goldford-MTEC1003-OL04/labs/14/lab-14-web-design-github-pages.html){:target="_blank"}.

-Your website will be hosted on GitHub a repository name of your choice _(Recommended: lab-15-personal-site)_ and then **CLONE** it onto your local machine inside your **/mtec1003** folder.
+Your website will be hosted on _GitHub_ in a repository with name of your choice _(Recommended: lab-15-personal-site)_ and then **CLONE** it onto your local machine inside your **/mtec1003** folder.
 (As always, use your knowledge of git and all of your previous references in order to do this.)

 You can choose your own repository name to further personalize your site; especially if you want to share it publicly _(e.g. Louis-Goldford-homepage)._